- Finding Information About Your Account Settings

 POPS/IMAPS only secures the connection between your email reader and the mail server.
 Once it reaches the mail server, it will be in plain text.
 For additional security, you would need to encrypt the email message itself.
 The port for POPS is 995, the port for the IMAPS is 993, and the ports for encrypted authenticated SMTPAUTH are 465 and 587.
 These are the standard ports for these services, and you should not need to manually set them.

 Please note that we replaced the secure certificate used to provide POPS, IMAPS, and SMTPS email services (sending and receiving email over SSL).
 Our SSL certificate vendor has changed to a new “root” certificate, which is recognized by most, but not all, email programs.
-If your email program begins returning errors and indicates that the server certificate is not recognized, please download the root certificate below and install it within your email program.
+If your email program begins returning errors and indicates that the server certificate is not recognized, please download the root certificate below and install it in your email program.
 The specifics of how to install a certificate will vary from program to program — please consult the help files of your program for details.

 Please also note that our mail servers use an SSL certificate.
 If you use this SSL option in conjunction with a domain name, your email reader may warn you that the domain names do not match.
 Some email readers will allow you to ignore this warning.
 In these cases, your incoming email will remain secure.